keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ```
 :::

 This code looks similar, doesn't it?
 What hides between the lines here is a custom effect model `PayrollEffect` that abstracts away the effects of presence, async IO, and implicit input and output.
-This code is thus unburdened of most complexity.
+This code is thus unburdened of most complexity, and makes the rest of it easier to work with.

 You may notice that there are no return statements for error cases: the flow of execution through this code is not performed procedurally.
 Instead flow is controlled by declaring where errors occur and the main operation short-circuits itself should any inner operation fail.